Family: Man killed in crash never got air bag recall notice

 Orlando-based attorney Andrew Parker Felix said that no one in the Jones family was visited by Ford representatives nor received recall notices.
 The Jones family declined to comment, except through Felix.

 “These things are literally the stuff of nightmares,” Felix said.
-“It is an airbag that literally shoots metal at you.”
+“It is an airbag that shoots metal at you.”

 Felix’s firm, Morgan & Morgan, has prosecuted more than 100 individual Takata air bag claims.
 The firm contends that the dealer in Tennessee “was allegedly notified of Ford’s safety recall of the 2006 Ranger at least 12 times between 2018 and 2020, but also did nothing to warn Mr. Jones about his vehicle’s deadly airbag.”